 At first, the answer seems so obvious: Of course, the employees must be the problem, right?

 Although firing the servers and the chef may be the most tempting solution in the moment, it won’t solve the larger problem.
 When the only way the orders get from the server to the kitchen is with a shout, then the process itself is the problem.

 And it’s not an uncommon one.
-In fact, somewhere.
+In fact, 100% of companies have a process problem somewhere.
 Only 1 out of 26 unhappy customers complain.
+The rest churn.
 If you’ve got multiple customers complaining about the same issues, or if you’re losing more deals than you’re winning but don’t know why, here are some tips that should help.

 3. Settle the details sooner.
 Set up an approval process so your system can automatically take care of any pending requests.
 Have the right people involved from the very start.

 4. Get the right information at the right time.
 It’s not enough if your processes just happen; it’s equally crucial to know what happens at every stage so that deals don’t fall through the cracks.
 Start by setting up the fields you want to see as deals progress, and get the contextual information you need.
 Don’t rely on your memory every single time: Let your system remind you of the tasks you have to do at every step of your process.

 5. Automate important actions to make sure your process runs smoothly.
 Set up actions within your system to automatically perform tasks for you like sending an email, scheduling a call, or updating an order’s status.
 This way you don’t have to manually perform these tasks every single time you get a new lead or need to contact a prospect.